This section considers the health and wellbeing of adults in the so-called third age, retirement, older age, as well as the end of life.

 Healthy life expectancy

 Healthy life expectancy is a measure of how many years of life a person can expect to be in good health for.
 It is a useful indicator to understand the health of older adults and how a population will experience older age, as well as the potential need for health and social care support.
-In York, the healthy life expectancy for both men and women has been similar to or greater than the healthy life expectancy for the nation for at least the last five years.
+The graphs below indicate that healthy life expectancy for both genders is often significantly higher than the England average.
+Over the last few years, this has been a steady upwards trend indicating York residents are in better health than those in other parts of England.
+The data shows that in the most recent period (2017-19) the average healthy life expectancy for females is 66.4.
+For males, it is 65.8.

 Quality of life

-Quality of life is an assessment of the level of practical limitations to everyday activities experienced by a person.
+Quality of life is defined by the standards of health, happiness and comfort experienced by an individual.
+A recent quality of life assessment looked at the level of practical limitations to everyday activities experienced by a person.
 The health related quality of life reported by residents in York who are aged 65 or over is higher than the national average.
 This is a stable trend, with older residents in York consistently reporting higher health related quality of life for at least the last five years.

 Life expectancy at 65

 This is an indicator of how many more years a person will live, on average, after they reach the age of 65.
-In York, as well as nationally, life expectancy at 65 is on the rise.
-The pattern for men and women is slightly different.
+In York, as well as nationally, life expectancy at 65 is steadily on the rise.
+The pattern for men and women is different.
+Women are expected to live an extra 21.4 years compared to men living an extra 18.9 years.
 Women have a higher life expectancy at 65 than their peers nationally, and this is rising at a similar rate to the national average.
-Among men in York, life expectancy at 65 is similar to the national average.
+Men's life expectancy at 65 is approximately more in line with the national average.

 Deaths from communicable disease

-Illnesses that can spread from person to person are the cause of a relatively small number of deaths in the UK, particularly in comparison to other countries.
-Significant effort is given over to the monitoring, identification, vaccination and treatment of infectious conditions to maintain this position.
-Number of deaths from communicable disease is one indicator of how successful these efforts are.
-York has lower rates of death from communicable disease than both the regional average and the majority of York' statistical neighbours over the last year.
+Prior to the Covid-19 pandemic, illnesses that spread from person to person were the cause of a relatively small number of deaths in the UK, particularly in comparison to other countries.
+The significant effort given to the monitoring, identification, vaccination and treatment of infectious conditions continues for other diseases, such as influenza and norovirus.
+When we measure the impact of communicable diseases, we often look at the number of deaths as one indicator of how successful these efforts are.
+Over the past few years, York has had lower rates of death from communicable disease than both the regional average and the majority of York' statistical neighbours.
 Over the last ten years, York has been similar to or lower than the national average.
+A separate profile on the impact of Covid-19 is further down the page.

 Areas where York needs to improve